 - 1 litre lactose free milk

-- 10 to 20 grams (one to two tablespoons) of Smooth Gell (Optional)
+- One to two tablespoons of Smooth Gel (Optional)

 - 1 dose of Dairy Yoghurt Starter Culture